 Shri (or Sri) Ramakant Maharaj (b.
-July 8, 1941), a sage (jnani) of nondual spiritual awakening, has his extensive teachings available in a beautiful book first released in April 2015, edited by Ann Shaw, entitled Selfless Self - Talks with Shri Ramakant Maharaj.
+July 8, 1941; d.
+Aug.
+31, 2018), a sage (jnani) of nondual spiritual awakening, has his extensive teachings available in a beautiful book first released in April 2015, edited by Ann Shaw, entitled Selfless Self - Talks with Shri Ramakant Maharaj.
 Ann invited me to write the Foreword to the very large 1st edition of this enlightening tome; though in the smaller 2nd edition this and other material were cut.
 Here below is that original Foreword, provided as the best way to introduce that book at my website...

-For more information on Shri Ramakant Maharaj and ordering information for the book, you can visit website
+For more information on Shri Ramakant Maharaj and ordering information for the latest edition of the book, you can visit website

 by timothy conway